mikeroonz/skeleton-adventure/README.md

 # Skeleton-adventure

-An intentionally simple and extensible example of a text adventure.
-Also intended to show how complexity can be moved out of code and into data structures.
+A simple and extensible example of a text adventure.
+Shows how complexity can be moved out of code and into data structures.

 ## Code walkthrough